 This can be ordered through Walmart.com and is usually cheaper than if ordered straight from Auguson Farms.
 It will be shipped to one of the nearest Walmart stores near you for pick up.
 This is true for many, if not all of Augason Farms emergency food storage products.

-If you are considering a purchase of this product through Amazon.com, please look closely at the price.
-I saw the exact same 2.25 lb. can ( 1 can) of Augason Farms butter powder for $56.95 plus shipping and another of the same product for about $25.00 both at Amazon.
-The prices on Amazon were all over the place.
+If you are considering a purchase of this product, please look closely at the price.
+I saw the exact same 2.25 lb. can ( 1 can) of Augason Farms butter powder and another of the same product,.
+The prices were all over the place.
 Walmart.com had one good price.